gvwilson/sdxjs/virtual-machine/index.md

 the fourth one uses the value in one register as an address, which is why it has nested array indexing.

-Adding the value in one register to the value in another register is ever simpler:
+Adding the value in one register to the value in another register is simpler:

 {% include keep file='vm.js' key='op_add' %}